...

 They require less industrial expertise

-Anybody with a good knowledge of 3D printing can print an injection mold.
+Anybody with a good knowledge of 3D printing can print an mold.
 Therefore, this negates the need for industrial expertise that increases the labor cost of traditional mold manufacturing processes like CNC machining.

 They are suitable for low-volume production